jamescherti/compile-angel.el/README.md

 Compiling a large number of Emacs Lisp files regardless of their actual usage is inefficient.

-One of the advantages of *compile-angel* is that it compiles files just before they are loaded, restricting the compilation process to only what is necessary and as a result significantly reducing compilation time.
+One of the advantages of *compile-angel* is that it compiles files when they are loaded, restricting the compilation process to only what is necessary and as a result significantly reducing compilation time.

 Moreover, *compile-angel* guarantees that all relevant files are transparently both byte-compiled and native-compiled without requiring the user to invoke any scripts manually, which simplifies maintenance and reduces the risk of outdated files.